MijanScripts/Altschool-Semester-1-Assignments/README.md

 ﻿# Altschool-Semester-1-Assignments

-The assign-links.html has a link to access the rest of the assignments
+This repo contains all of the assignments that were given to us by our web dev instructor in the first semester at Altschool